michaeldijk/mwds/README.md

 Furthermore, each section that I wrote, was tested extensively, by first allowing the route, to open a page, and slowly building the routes up from there.
 Making sure that any get and post requests, accurately handled the responses.

+#### Defensive design
+* All pages where users are not allowed to go to, or, when they need to be logged in, return back with values of the error
+* All admin pages, can only and only with the "admin" credential opened
+* When users login, or, when a form is not correctly processed, it reports an error

 ### Version Control & deployment
 This website, and application was developed using VS-Code, version control was locally maintained with Git, and online with GitHub.<br>
 While developing the site, I incorporated the use of several brances, to work on features, and only implementing these to the main branch, if the feature was complete.<br>